History of New Orleans: The slave trade

 New Orleans was the biggest slave trading center in the country.
 In the 1840s, there were about 50 people-selling companies.
 Some whites went to the slave auctions for entertainment.
 Especially for travelers, the markets were a rival to the French Opera House and the Théâtre d’Orléans.
 The St. Louis Hotel Slave Market and New Orleans Exchange held important markets.
-There was great demand for "fancy girls": young, light-skinned, good looking, sexual toys for well-to-do gentlemen.
+There was great demand for "fancy girls": young women who were kept as concubines.